 Put time into it, and when in doubt, ask for a second opinion

 As we’ve established, answering just a simple three questions can seem daunting and be time-consuming (especially if you’re prone to overthinking), so you might be tempted to just answer them quickly so you can get started swiping.

-If you’re too lazy to put a little bit of time into answering your three Hinge questions, it gives off a signal to potential matches that you’re too lazy to do a lot of other things, and generally, that’s not a quality people are looking for in a new partner.
+But, if you avoid putting a little bit of time into answering your profile, it gives off a signal to potential matches that you’re too lazy to do a lot of other things, and generally, that’s not a quality people are looking for in a new partner.

 If you haven’t answered the questions because you’re worried your answers aren’t great, just ask a friend what they think of your profile.
 Putting time into writing your best Hinge answers is definitely worth it and will pay off.

-Like I mentioned before, you’re not answering your Hinge answers in blood, you can always go back and change them.
-Instead of overanalyzing your answers too much and worrying you’re going to scare cuties away, look at them as a chance to showcase a bit more about your personality and interests that you can’t always convey via photos.
+Instead of overanalyzing your answers too much and worrying you’re going to scare cuties away, look at them as an opportunity.
+The best Hinge openers are a great chance to showcase a bit more about your personality and interests that you can’t always convey via photos.

-It’s a chance to meet someone that you really click with, so have fun with it and see where Hinge can take you.
+It’s a chance to meet someone that you really click with, so have fun with it and see where it can take you.
 A great match is sometimes only one answer away!

 *The Date Mix is owned by Zoosk, Inc. Zoosk, Inc. is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Hinge, or any of their subsidiaries or affiliates.
 Hinge is a registered trademark of their respective owners.